 “It’s probably a younger demographic than before, too,” says Katrina.

 “We wanted to re-create and modernise the nostalgia of Italian butchery,” says Riccardo.
-Inspiration was drawn from places the Marinos had seen interstate and overseas (such as the Italian-focused marketplace Eataly), and the resulting look is a stylish one.
+Inspiration was drawn from places the Marinos had seen interstate and overseas (such as the Italian-focused marketplace Eataly), and the result is a stylish one.
 There’s gold-leaf typeface on the shopfront windows, timber shelves and thoughtfully arranged products.
-The design pays tribute to the heritage of the store, too, with checkered tiles on the floor and wooden panelling on the ceiling.
+The new look, which debuted in September, pays tribute to the heritage of the store with checkered tiles on the floor and wooden panelling on the ceiling.

 There’s also an emphasis on showing customers how food is made; pasta is now made on-site daily (using a paster extruder from Padova, Italy) and meat is dry-aged (a process that enhances flavour and tenderness) and displayed in a fridge shelved with pink Himalayan salt bricks (which also enhance the flavour of the meat).